 - The employee’s preparation for or attendance at the funeral of a member of his or her immediate family.
 For the purpose of preparation for or attendance at a funeral, immediate family member also includes son-in-law, daughter-in-law, grandparents-in-law and siblings-in-law.
 Use of sick leave for this expanded definition is limited to five (5) days if travel is required.

-(4) The employee’s attendance to an adoptive child or to a child born to the employee or the employee’s spouse for up to 6 weeks immediately after the birth or arrival of the child in the home for the unpaid portion of such leave or to supplement partial wage replacement benefits where applicable.
+- The employee’s attendance to an adoptive child or to a child born to the employee or the employee’s spouse for up to six (6) weeks immediately after the birth or arrival of the child in the home.

 Sick leave used concurrently with CFRA leave for the purpose of bonding following the birth, adoption or foster care placement of a child of the employee must be concluded within one (1) year of the birth or placement of the child.
 However, an employee is entitled to leave for one of these purposes (e.g. bonding with a newborn) for less than two (2) weeks duration on any two (2) occasions.

 - An employee who is a victim of domestic violence, sexual assault, or stalking may use up to one half (1/2) of his or her annual sick leave allotment to:

 - Obtain or attempt to obtain a temporary restraining order or other court assistance to help ensure the health, safety or welfare of the employee or his or her child; or